sjpence/manual-mds220/06_Maintenance.md

 1. Press the Atomizing Air toggle to turn off the air flow.

 The nozzle is now clear of flux and filled with the purge liquid.
-When the machine is going to be used again, repeat the procedure with the Tank Selection Valve set to the Flux Tank to refil the nozzle with the flux liquid.
+When the machine is going to be used again, repeat the procedure with the Tank Selection Valve set to the Flux Tank to refill the nozzle with the flux liquid.